oddy-boop/Edusync-git/src/supabase/policies.md

   );

 -- Table: timetable_entries
-CREATE POLICY "Manage timetable entries" ON public.timetable_entries FOR ALL
+CREATE POLICY "Comprehensive timetable access" ON public.timetable_entries FOR ALL
   USING (
     get_my_role() = 'admin'